QualitySushi/osrs-simulator/README.md

     Choose Equipment: Select gear for each slot
-    Select Target: Pick a boss or enter custom defense stats Apply Modifiers: Select prayers, potions, and special attacks
+    Select Target: Pick a boss or enter custom defense stats Apply Modifiers: Select prayers, potions, and special attacks Special Attacks are automatically used whenever enough energy is available; energy regeneration is handled for you
     Calculate: View your expected DPS and other stats
     Compare: Save setups to compare different loadouts